mdda/deep-learning-workshop/ideas.md

 ## For TF&DL (2017-07-20) "Tips and Tricks":
   Whole span of stuff (in Keras?)
     Beginner, day-to-day, research

-  Define model once, with a parameter or two to vary Run v. small examples with co-prime dimensionality Building model, include a 'probe' in the output vector
+  Define model once, with a parameter or two to vary Run very small examples with co-prime dimensionality Building model, include a 'probe' in the output vector
     remove once model is done
   Is preprocessing 'finite'